The 8th Son? Are You Kidding Me?: Baumeister Household

 The current lord and Wendelin's father who rules a small farmland.
 He has eight sons from his wife Johanna and mistress Leila.
 His great-grandfather was a prince second-in-line of his household when he explored the territory had it to achieve the development of a portion of the monster-infested lands.
 He had a dark past towards women as he was known in the village as sleeping with married women and getting them pregnant.
 All this makes Wendelin unhappy and has a strained relationship with his father.
 Despite his poor education, Artur knew his eldest son Kurt was not suitable to be the next lord, but could not bring himself to deny Kurt the position as presumptive heir.
 When Kurt dies in an ill-fated attempt to assassinate Wendelin, Artur is forced to retire and officially passes the position to his second son Hermann.

 Media

 Light novels

-The The 8th Son?
+The 8th Son?
 Are You Kidding Me? novels are written by Y.A. and illustrated by Fuzichoco and published by Media Factory under its MF Books imprint.
-Thirty volumes have been released as of January 2025.
+Thirty one volumes have been released as of November 2025.